On Left regular bands and real Conic-Line arrangements: CL arrangements: Chamber counting

 \section{CL arrangements: Chamber counting}

-In this section, we present some restrictions on the combinatorics induced by CL arrangements, induced by the fact that these arrangements induce a partition of the plane (Section \ref{subsecDelResCL}).
-We start by recalling the deletion-restriction argument for hyperplane arrangements (Section \ref{subsecDelRes}).
+In this section, we generalize the chamber counting formula known for line arrangements, to the case of CL arrangements (Section \ref{subsecDelResCL}).
+We start by recalling the chamber counting formula for hyperplane arrangements (Section \ref{subsecDelRes}).